MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterAffinityRule.md

 ### -RuleType

-The type of the rule you want to set your affinity rule to.
-The acceptable values for this parameter
+The affinity type for the new rule.
+The valid values for this parameter are:
-are:

 - **SameFaultDomain**.
 Resources must stay within the same fault domain.
+- `SameFaultDomain`.
+Resources must stay within the same fault domain.
-- **SameNode**.
+- `SameNode`.
 Resources must stay on the same cluster node.
-- **DifferentFaultDomain**.
-Resources will always stay in different fault domain (anti-affinity).
+- `DifferentFaultDomain`.
+Resources must stay in different fault domain (anti-affinity).
-- **DifferentNode**.
-Resources will always stay on different cluster nodes (anti-affinity).
+- `DifferentNode`.
+Resources must stay on different cluster nodes (anti-affinity).

 ```yaml
 Type: RuleType